HonoluluHenk/typesafe-json-path/README.md

 * Ever had a JSON data structure that is implemented in more than one file?
 Translation-files anyone?
 * You wanted to access these values in a typesafe manner?
 I.e.: without resorting to string-keys?
 * You want refactoring support from your IDE when renaming properties?
+* You want compilation to fail if you mistyped a property name?

+Read the examples in <a href="#usage">Usage</a> to find out how!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>